-- A. To acquaint all candidates with the basic structure, functions and authority of ASISU and of the Election Code. - B. To discuss problems which have arisen in past elections.

-- C. To discuss ASISU Supreme Court decisions and the Election Code policies regarding elections, specifically the list of punishable infractions and their respective punishments. - D. To discuss administrative details of the election.
+- A. To acquaint all candidates with the basic structure, functions and authority of ASISU and of the Election Code. - B. To discuss problems which have arisen in past elections. - C. To discuss the Election Code policies regarding elections, specifically the list of punishable infractions and their respective punishments. - D. To discuss administrative details of the election.